 5. Amounts receivable

 The Company has HST recoverable from the Canadian government through its costs incurred to date.
-No allowance has been recorded, as the amounts are expected to be fully collectible.
+No allowance has been recorded, as the amounts have been collected in full subsequent to the balance sheet date.

 6. Exploration and evaluation assets